thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 Rebuild the app <- **this step is required in order for the user to be able to install the app**

-You must run a first time production build to set up appstore connect keys to be managed by Expo
+You must run a first time production build, locally to set up appstore connect keys to be managed by Expo

+`eas build --profile production`

 **Google**